bosbase/bosbase/README.md

 ## API SDK clients

-The easiest way to interact with the BosBase Web APIs is to use one of the official SDK clients:
+The easiest way to interact with the BosBase Web APIs is to use one of the official SDK

-- **JavaScript - [pocketbase/js-sdk](https://github.com/pocketbase/js-sdk)** (_Browser, Node.js, React Native_)
-- **Dart - [pocketbase/dart-sdk](https://github.com/pocketbase/dart-sdk)** (_Web, Mobile, Desktop, CLI_)

-You could also check the recommendations in https://pocketbase.io/docs/how-to-use/.

 ## Overview

 ### Use as standalone app

-You could download the prebuilt executable for your platform from the [Releases page](https://github.com/bosbase/bosbase-enterprise/releases).
+You could download the prebuilt executable for your platform from the [Releases page](https://github.com/bosbase/bosbase/releases).
 Once downloaded, extract the archive and run `./pocketbase serve` in the extracted directory.

-The prebuilt executables are based on the [`examples/base/main.go` file](https://github.com/bosbase/bosbase-enterprise/blob/master/examples/base/main.go) and comes with the JS VM plugin enabled by default which allows to extend BosBase with JavaScript (_for more details please refer to [Extend with JavaScript](https://pocketbase.io/docs/js-overview/)_).
+The prebuilt executables are based on the [`examples/base/main.go` file](https://github.com/bosbase/bosbase/blob/master/examples/base/main.go) and comes with the JS VM plugin enabled by default which allows to extend BosBase with JavaScript (_for more details please refer to [Extend with JavaScript](https://pocketbase.io/docs/js-overview/)_).

 ### Use as a Go framework/toolkit